Maximilian-Pichler/BDPi/README.md

 # BIG DATA Pi
-This project is inspired by the [Open Source Big Data Toolbelt (OSBDET)](https://github.com/raulmarinperez/osbdet) by Raúl Marín ([LinkedIn](https://github.com/raulmarinperez) | [GitHub](https://www.linkedin.com/in/raulmarinperez/)) and provides an educational platform of Big Data Technologies.
-It is intended for educational purposes and might be helpful in personal projects.
+This project is inspired by the [Open Source Big Data Toolbelt (OSBDET)](https://github.com/raulmarinperez/osbdet) by Raúl Marín ([LinkedIn](https://github.com/raulmarinperez) | [GitHub](https://www.linkedin.com/in/raulmarinperez/)) and provides an educational platform with the following (Big Data) Technologies installed and configured:
+- Apache Kafka (message broker and Storage)
+- Jupyter Lab (development interface)
+- Apache Spark (stream processing)
+- MariaDB (storage)
+- Apache Superset (visualization)
+- Samba (network file service)

 ## HOW TO USE IT
 To set up your RPi: